savitagup/901NodeIntro-1/Demos/Ch07-UsingExpress/4-middleware/README.md

 1. Open 1server-logtime.js.
 Notice the port it will start on.

-1. Note the middleware on line 9.
-This will run for EVERY reuest as it is not bound to any path.

-1. Note the use of next() on line 11 - what does this do?
+1. Note how the request is being changed form one middleware to the next.

 1. From the terminal type node 1 then hit tab to autocomplete to node 1server-logtime.js.
 Hit return to start the server, control click to open the browser.